amber-lang/homebrew-amber/README.md

 brew install amber-lang/amber/amber-lang
 ```

-> **NOTE**: As soon as amber 0.4.0 is officially released, the amber-lang
+> **NOTE**: Once Amber drops the alpha label and becomes stable, the amber-lang
-> package will be submitted to homebrew-core immediately.
+> package will be submitted to the central homebrew-core.

 &nbsp;